lapinek/platform-scripting/README.AM.md

     <br/>

-    > Once again, whether the property is actually used, depends on the UI implementation and whether it considers the authentication response:
+    Once again, whether the property is actually used, depends on the UI implementation and whether it considers the authentication response:

-    >
-    > ```json
+    ```json
-    > {"tokenId":"Pk8vDJCVDz1phdK83JlqWnXB2uc.*AAJTSQACMDEAAlNLABxEQlBkdnRiRk1oMjY4dUh3aXdQcDNLSDVRMUk9AAR0eXBlAANDVFMAAlMxAAA.*","successUrl":"http://openam.example.com:8080/openam/XUI/?authIndexType=service&authIndexValue=scripted&test=successUrl#dashboard/","realm":"/"}
+    {"tokenId":"Pk8vDJCVDz1phdK83JlqWnXB2uc.*AAJTSQACMDEAAlNLABxEQlBkdnRiRk1oMjY4dUh3aXdQcDNLSDVRMUk9AAR0eXBlAANDVFMAAlMxAAA.*","successUrl":"http://openam.example.com:8080/openam/XUI/?authIndexType=service&authIndexValue=scripted&test=successUrl#dashboard/","realm":"/"}
-    > ```
+    ```

-* <a id="script-type-scripted-decision-node-bindings-transientstate" name="script-type-scripted-decision-node-bindings-transientstate"></a>`transientState`, the object for storing sensitive information that must not leave the server unencrypted, and may not need to persist between authentication requests during the authentication session.
+* <a id="script-type-scripted-decision-node-bindings-transientstate" name="script-type-scripted-decision-node-bindings-transientstate"></a>`transientState`, the object for storing sensitive information that must not leave the server unencrypted and may not need to persist between authentication requests during the authentication session.

     [Back to Contents](#contents)